photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 ### System Requirements ###

 - Your device should have at least 4 GB of memory.
-Running PhotoPrism on a server with [less than 4 GB of swap space](troubleshooting.md#adding-swap) or setting a memory/swap limit can cause unexpected restarts ("crashes"), especially when the indexer temporarily needs more memory to process large files.
+Running PhotoPrism on a server with [less than 4 GB of swap space](troubleshooting.md#adding-swap) or setting a memory/swap limit can cause unexpected restarts, especially when the indexer temporarily needs more memory to process large files.
 - It's important to [boot](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) your
   Raspberry Pi 3/4 with the parameter `arm_64bit=1` in `config.txt` to use our ARM64 image.
   Alternatively, you may run it on [UbuntuDockerPi](https://github.com/guysoft/UbuntuDockerPi).